Networks-it-uc3m/Quditto/README.md

 This command will instantiate the virtual machines required to deploy a digital twin of the QKD network described in the configuration file,  install the *quditto node* software in each node, and start the emulation of the different channels, using SimulaQron, to connect the nodes as described in the configuration file.

-From this point on, the network is operational to run client applications.
+From this point on, the network is operational to run client applications written with the *quditto client* package.